malharinamdar/malharinamdar.github.io/_projects/06-circuit-lens.md

 category: current
 ---

-After we finished the [Regional-TinyStories](https://aclanthology.org/2025.findings-ijcnlp.142/) work, I kept coming back to one question that the paper didn't really answer: *what are these models actually doing on the inside?* We had trained small language models for Hindi, Marathi and Bangla and measured how well they generated text, but the models themselves were still black boxes to me.
-Circuit-Lens started as my attempt to open them up.
+After we finished the [Regional-TinyStories](https://aclanthology.org/2025.findings-ijcnlp.142/) work, I wanted to go a level deeper and actually dive into the internals of the SLM checkpoints we had trained.
+We had built small language models for Hindi, Marathi and Bangla and measured how well they generated text, and I was really curious to explore what was happening *inside* them — how they were representing language across their layers.
+Circuit-Lens started as my attempt to open them up and find out.

 It is a hook-based mechanistic interpretability framework built around the SLMs from the paper.
 The idea is simple: instead of only looking at what comes out of the model, I attach forward hooks that record what happens at every layer as a sentence passes through, and then run a set of analyses on top of those recordings.